Begin a rewarding new career path

 Once you’ve passed your NCLEX-PN, you’re ready to start your career as an LPN.
 It's common for nurses to gain nursing experience working as an LPN while they advance their education in an ASN or BSN program.

 Herzing’s practical nursing curriculum is designed so that students who wish to advance their nursing education can enroll directly in the Bachelor of Science in Nursing (BSN) program.
-Graduates of the PN program may be able to choose between several flexible learning options, including an LPN to BSN pathway.
+Graduates of the PN program may be able to choose between several flexible learning options, including an LPN to ASN or BSN pathway.